Condition Care Guide

 What therapies does Dr. Weil recommend for poison oak?

-- If you wish, use calamine lotion as a topical treatment.
+- If you wish, use calamine lotion as a topical treatment for poison oak.

 - Aloe vera gel can help heal skin irritated by scratching.

-- Do not take oral prednisone for poison ivy or oak unless the cause is so severe that you become systematically ill (fever, difficulty in urinating, etc.) Do not use topical steroids unless specifically instructed to do so by a physician.
+- Do not take oral prednisone for poison oak or ivy unless the cause is so severe that you become systematically ill (fever, difficulty in urinating, etc.) Do not use topical steroids unless specifically instructed to do so by a physician.

 - Change clothing as soon as possible after exposure and handle contaminated clothing carefully to avoid spreading the poison oak.
 Launder clothes several times before re-wearing.